Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/github-repo.md

 ## Tip 6: Maintain a Clean Commit History at Contoso

 At Contoso, maintaining a clean commit history is essential for effective collaboration and code management.
-A well-organized commit history provides a clear record of changes, helps maintain a stable codebase, and makes it easier to understand the evolution of the project.
+A well-organised commit history provides a clear record of changes, helps maintain a stable codebase, and makes it easier to understand the evolution of the project.
 It also reduces the risk of conflicts and errors.

 Here are several best practices you can adopt to maintain a clean commit history: